weiiwang01/hockeypuck-k8s-operator/docs/index.md

 - [Join our online chat](https://matrix.to/#/#charmhub-charmdev:ubuntu.com)
 - [Contribute](https://github.com/canonical/hockeypuck-k8s-operator/blob/main/CONTRIBUTING.md)

-Thinking about using the Hockeypuck K8s Operator for your next project?
+Thinking about using the Hockeypuck Kubernetes operator for your next project?
 [Get in touch](https://matrix.to/#/#charmhub-charmdev:ubuntu.com)!

 # Contents